Norway, survivors still bear scars of Breivik shootings

 Wennesland is most proud of having handed in his master's dissertation on the political life of Lebanon's Palestinian refugee camps in June.
 He had intended to finish it on Utoeya before the shooting, but afterward, he had trouble focusing.

 "I still think of it (the shooting) every day.
-But I guess I have learned to deal with it," he said, sitting on the terrace of a cafe in central Oslo.
+But I guess I have learnt to deal with it," he said, sitting on the terrace of a cafe in central Oslo.

 DEADLY DAY